Baggins800/Baggins800/README.md

 ![image](https://github.com/Baggins800/Baggins800/blob/main/baggins.gif)

-I am the lead software developer at elytica.
-Currently, I write mathematical models and algorithms for real-world optimization problems.
-I am the author of a proprietary mathematical modelling language (hlpl) that can use several different solvers technologies.
-My general purpose programming language preference is C++, and for Web development, Laravel (PHP), but any MVC framework in any language is acceptable.
-I use CMake for makefile generation in C++ and git for version control.
+I am the CTO at elytica and the author of mathematical modelling language (hlpl) that can use several different solvers technologies.
+I make decision on technologies used within the company and write mathematical models and algorithms for real-world optimization problems.
+My current preference for a general purpose language is rust, and moving forward all new projects I start will likely be written in rust (it was c++ in the past).

 ### Social:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ruan-luies-771b6b168/)[![!Github](https://img.shields.io/badge/GitHub-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/baggins800)
 ### Documents: